Hubs-Foundation/hubs-docs/docs/creators-optimization.md

 ### AO

-gifs can be hard on yoru scene
+gifs can be hard on your scene